A simple Google search of “case studies” will quickly show the truth: case studies mean different things to different industries.

 Case studies are written by businesses for businesses.
 That said, it's people who are reading them and making the buying decisions.

 Applying the art of storytelling will make your case studies irresistible.
 No one can resist a great story.
-Even as busy as we are, we're still making time to watch “Game of Thrones,” go to the movies, and tell our friends about that hilarious thing that happened today at work.
+As busy as we are, we're still making time to watch “Game of Thrones,” go to the movies, and tell our friends about that hilarious thing that happened today at work.

 It has been like this ever since humans started communicating.
 When we listen to stories, mirror neurons in the brain fire to make us feel like we're experiencing the sensations being described.
 We are “hard-wired” to tell them, listen to them, and use them to relate to the world.